antrea-io/antrea/docs/design/ovs-pipeline.md

 Flow 2 match packets destined for the *Virtual NodePort DNAT IP*.
 Packets destined for NodePort Services from the local Node or the external network is DNAT'd to the *Virtual NodePort DNAT IP* by iptables before entering the pipeline.

-Flow 3 is the table-miss flow.

 Note that packets of NodePort Services have not been identified in this table by matching destination IP address.
-The identification of NodePort Services will be done finally in table [ServiceLB] by matching `NodePortRegMark` and the the specific destination port of a NodePort.
+The identification of NodePort Services will be done finally in table [ServiceLB] by matching `NodePortRegMark` and the specific destination port of a NodePort.

 ### SessionAffinity